Tabatha Ricci: Ultimate Fighting Championship

-Replacing withdrawn Maryna Moroz, Ricci made her promotional debut on 4 days notice against Manon Fiorot on June 5, 2021 at UFC Fight Night: Rozenstruik vs. Sakai.
+Replacing withdrawn Maryna Moroz, Ricci made her promotional debut on 4 days notice against Manon Fiorot on June 5, 2021 at UFC Fight Night 189.
 Ricci lost the bout via standing TKO in the second round.

-Following her debut returned back to strawweight division and made her sophomore appearance in the organization against Maria Oliveira at UFC Fight Night: Costa vs. Vettori on October 23, 2021.
+Following her debut returned back to strawweight division and made her sophomore appearance in the organization against Maria Oliveira at UFC Fight Night 196 on October 23, 2021.
 She won the fight via unanimous decision.

-Ricci faced Polyana Viana on May 21, 2022 at UFC Fight Night: Holm vs. Vieira.
+Ricci faced Polyana Viana on May 21, 2022 at UFC Fight Night 206.
 She won the fight via unanimous decision.

 Ricci was scheduled to face Cheyanne Vlismas on October 1, 2022 at UFC Fight Night 211.
-Vlismas pulled out in late August for personal reasons and was replaced by former UFC Women's Strawweight Championship challenger and inaugural Invicta FC Atomweight Champion Jessica Penne, however the fight was cancelled due to an illness with Penne on the day of the weigh in's.
+Vlismas pulled out in late August for personal reasons and was replaced by former UFC Women's Strawweight Championship challenger and inaugural Invicta FC Atomweight Champion Jessica Penne, however the fight was cancelled due to an illness with Penne on the day of the weigh-ins.

 Ricci faced Jessica Penne on March 4, 2023, at UFC 285.
 She won the fight via an armbar in the second round.

 Ricci faced Gillian Robertson on June 24, 2023 at UFC on ABC 5.
 She won the bout via unanimous decision.

 Ricci faced Loopy Godinez on November 11, 2023, at UFC 295.
 She lost the close bout via split decision.

 Ricci faced Tecia Pennington on May 11, 2024, at UFC on ESPN 56.
 She won the fight by split decision.

 Ricci faced former Invicta Fighting Strawweight Champion Angela Hill on August 24, 2024 at UFC on ESPN 62.
 She won the fight by unanimous decision.

 Ricci faced Yan Xiaonan on November 23, 2024, at UFC Fight Night 248.
 She lost the fight by unanimous decision.

 Ricci was scheduled to face Amanda Ribas on July 19, 2025 at UFC 318.
 However, for unknown reasons, the bout was moved to UFC on ABC 9 which took place on July 26, 2025.
 Ricci won the fight by technical knockout in the second round.

+Ricci faced Virna Jandiroba on April 4, 2026 at UFC Fight Night 272.
+She lost the fight by unanimous decision.

+Replacing Amanda Ribas who withdrew due to dizziness, Ricci faced Fatima Kline on July 18, 2026 at UFC Fight Night 281.
+Ricci lost the fight by unanimous decision.